 Firstly, Debbie Bliss' sheep:

-Sheep from Debbie Bliss' Farmyard Knits
+Pattern: Sheep from Debbie Bliss' Farmyard Knits

 Yarn: Jo Sharp Silkroad DK for the body and Jo Sharp DK for face, feet and horns